Zeegomo/CIPs/CIP-0036/README.md

 ### Registration metadata format

-A Catalyst registration transaction is a regular Cardano transaction with a specific transaction metadata associated with it.
+A registration transaction is a regular Cardano transaction with a specific transaction metadata associated with it.

 Notably, there should be five entries inside a metadata map with key 61284:
  - A non-empty array of delegations, as described below, or a single voting key.
  - A stake address for the network that this transaction is submitted to (to point to the Ada that is being delegated);
  - A Shelley stake address discriminated for the same network  this transaction is submitted to to receive rewards.
  - A nonce that identifies that most recent delegation
  - A non-negative integer that indicates the purpose of the vote.
 This is an optional field to allow for compatibility with CIP-15, see the relevant [section][compat] for additional details.
 For now, we define 0 as the value to use for Catalyst, and leave others for future use.
+A new registration should not invalidate a previous one with a different voting purpose value.

 ### Delegation format